compulim/generator-azure-web-app/README.md

   * Thru [MSDeploy](https://azure.microsoft.com/en-us/blog/simple-azure-websites-deployment/)
 * IIS with [iisnode](https://github.com/tjanczuk/iisnode)

+> Don't forget to build your project before deployment, run `npm run build`.

 ### Deploy as a standalone Node.js

 Run `node dist/website/app.js` to run as a standalone Node.js.

 > To deploy to your SaaS provider, copy everything under `dist/website/` to your provider.
-We recommend [`PM2`](http://pm2.io/) for process management and scalability.

 ### Deploy to Azure App Service

 [Azure App Service](https://azure.microsoft.com/en-us/services/app-service/web/) support [continuous deployment](https://azure.microsoft.com/en-us/blog/using-app-service-web-apps-continuous-deployment-with-github-organizations/) or traditional [MSDeploy](https://azure.microsoft.com/en-us/blog/simple-azure-websites-deployment/).
-For most projects, we recommend continuous deployment.
+For small teams, we recommend continuous deployment.

 #### Thru continuous deployment

-Azure Web App can automatically update itself when you push/save your code.
-You can deploy with [GitHub](https://github.com/), local Git, [Dropbox](https://dropbox.com/), or [OneDrive](https://onedrive.com/).
-In this example, we will cover deployment with GitHub.
+Azure Web App comes with handy [continuous deployment](https://azure.microsoft.com/en-us/blog/using-app-service-web-apps-continuous-deployment-with-github-organizations/) feature.
+When you push/save your code, Azure Web App will pickup new changes from [GitHub](https://github.com/), local Git (hosted on Azure), [Dropbox](https://dropbox.com/), [OneDrive](https://onedrive.com/), etc.

+Follow steps below for first time setup for GitHub deployment.

 1. Commit your project to GitHub
-2. Browse your project on GitHub
+2. Browse on GitHub
 3. Click [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

-> When deploying using continuous deployment, the project will be built on Azure, including bundling and crushing images.
+> When deploying using continuous deployment, the project will build on Azure via [Project Kudu](https://github.com/projectkudu/kudu).

+> Because the build is done on Azure, we modified the virtual path from `/site/wwwroot` to `/site/wwwroot/dist/website`.
+This is done by customizing [`azuredeploy.json`](azuredeploy.json).

 #### Thru Visual Studio Team Services

 Deploy thru Azure [continuous deployment](https://azure.microsoft.com/en-us/blog/using-app-service-web-apps-continuous-deployment-with-github-organizations/) is limited and asynchronous.
-This makes the option not ideal for medium or large projects.
+This makes the option not ideal for medium or large teams.

-Advanced deployment scenario can be done by [VSTS Release Management](https://www.visualstudio.com/en-us/features/release-management-vs.aspx) and deploy to Azure App Service.
-On top of that, you can also add [BVTs](https://en.wikipedia.org/wiki/Build_verification_test), performance tests, approval process, etc.
+We recommend [VSTS Release Management](https://www.visualstudio.com/en-us/features/release-management-vs.aspx) for advanced deployment, it also comes with [BVTs](https://en.wikipedia.org/wiki/Build_verification_test), performance tests, approval process, rollback, etc.

-You can find steps for VSTS [here](docs/VSTS.md).
+You can follow steps for VSTS [here](docs/VSTS.md) for advanced deployment scenario.

 #### Thru MSDeploy

-Thru [MSDeploy](https://azure.microsoft.com/en-us/blog/simple-azure-websites-deployment/), you can also continuously deploy this project with CI/CD tools other than Azure and VSTS.
-Please note that [MSDeploy](https://azure.microsoft.com/en-us/blog/simple-azure-websites-deployment/) is only supported on Windows.
+If you use CI/CD tools other than Azure and VSTS, you may want to integrate with [MSDeploy](https://azure.microsoft.com/en-us/blog/simple-azure-websites-deployment/).

 1. Run `npm run build` to build the project
 2. Run `npm run pack` to pack the deployment as a MSDeploy ZIP file
 3. Download publish settings file, either from [Azure Dashboard](https://portal.azure.com/) or using [Azure PowerShell](https://msdn.microsoft.com/en-us/library/dn385850(v=nav.70).aspx)
 4. Run `npm run deploy --publish-settings=yoursite.PublishSettings` to deploy with MSDeploy

-> When deployed thru MSDeploy, [`iisnode.yml`](iisnode.yml) is not updated by Project Kudu automatically, thus you might need to modify [`iisnode.yml`](iisnode.yml) to manually select Node.js version.
+> To use a specific version of Node.js, don't forget to modify [`iisnode.yml`](iisnode.yml) manually.

 ### Deploy to IIS